SimplyRETS/simplyretswp/src/readme.txt

 minutes!

-The SimplyRETS Plugin has the most filtering options of any IDX Plugin on the market, with over 25 different ways to create unique pages of listings on your site.
-No iframes, great SEO, and a modern and customizable interface for a modern Real Estate site.
+The SimplyRETS Plugin has the most filtering options of any IDX Plugin on the market, with many different ways to create unique pages of listings on your site.
+No iframes, great SEO, and a modern and customizable interface for a modern Real Estate website.

 To get *your* listings showing through the plugin there's only three steps:

 1. [Create an account with SimplyRETS](https://simplyrets.com/account)
-2. Use the RETS credentials from your MLS to [create an app](https://simplyrets.com/blog/getting-set-up.html).
+2. Use RETS or RESO Web API credentials from your MLS to [create an app](https://simplyrets.com/blog/getting-set-up.html).
-3. Start getting LIVE listings right on your site!
+3. Start showing live MLS listing data on your site!

 **[View plugin examples and documentation](http://wordpress-demo.simplyrets.com/documentation)**